Vyral/mcpherson-sisters/_posts/2023-10-03-unlocking-the-door-to-your-dream-home-new-construction-secrets-revealed.md

 Today, we are discussing the new construction process, prompted by a significant client acquisition yesterday.&nbsp;

 Our client secured a remarkable deal with a 5.25% interest rate for a 30-year term and a $20,000 design incentive.
 Essentially, the builder is contributing 6% towards closing costs, alongside the $20,000 in design center upgrades.
-This was a massive win for our clients who initially didn't believe they could afford this community.
+This was a massive win for our clients, who initially didn't believe they could afford this community.

 **We believe there are often missed opportunities in our market due to fears about interest rates, the new construction process, and down payments.** The key is to explore these options, ask questions, and see if they align with your goals.